SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

 ![Solace Node Sample Chart](./img/Annotation2020-05-04-192713.png)

 The deployment.yaml file is where most of the work is done.
 In there you will see what looks a lot like a Kubernetes template however, there are some template functions surrounded by double braces scattered throughout.
-The Helm template functions can be used insert strings extracted from the values.yaml file, do simple conditional formating etc.  You can find the details of the Helm template lanuage in the [Helm docs](https://helm.sh/docs/chart_template_guide/).
+The Helm template functions can be used to insert strings extracted from the values.yaml file, do simple conditional formating etc.  You can find the details of the Helm template lanuage in the [Helm docs](https://helm.sh/docs/chart_template_guide/).
 When you install a Helm chart, Helm will look at the templates, process all of the Helm template functions and render a Kubernetes template that is suitable for deployment.

 Looking at the deployment.yaml file the key sequence is as follows: